-Did you know that Blessing Manifesting was almost called Spinster’s Guide to Romance?!
+Did you know that this website was almost called Spinster’s Guide to Romance?!
 I was really into Historical Romance novels at the time and I had been single forever so writing book reviews under the name “Spinster” seemed like a fun thing to do.
-I ended up deciding to go with Blessing Manifesting because even though reading romance was fun, personal growth was life changing.
+I ended up deciding to go with Blessing Manifesting because even though reading romance was fun, personal growth was life-changing.

 Reading has been my thing since I was a kid.
 When I was a teenager it was a way to escape my anxiety and feeling like I was never going to fit in.
 As an adult it continued to be an escape from anxiety and depression.
 It occupied my time when I spent years being single.